Today is the 75th anniversary of the Japanese attack on Pearl Harbor.

-There is only one newspaper in the United States that comes out on Sunday afternoon, (as opposed to Sunday morning) and that is the local paper for Westerly, (a small town in Rhode Island), called The Westerly Sun.
+There are only a handful of newspapers in the United States that come out on Sunday afternoon/evening, (as opposed to Sunday morning) and one of them is the local paper for Westerly, (a small town in Rhode Island), called The Westerly Sun.

-Because The Westerly Sun comes out at the odd time of 3 pm on Sunday, it was the only newspaper in the entire country to report the bombing of Pearl Harbor, on that day, Sunday, Dec.
-7, 1941 – on the day it actually happened.
-If you look at that NY Times front page, the date, naturally, is December 8, since it didn’t go to the presses until the afternoon of December 7.
+Because The Westerly Sun comes out at the odd time of 3 pm on Sunday, it hadn’t gone to press when word of the attack came, and so it was the only newspaper in the entire country to report the bombing of Pearl Harbor on the actual day of the attack, Sunday, Dec.
+7, 1941.

-I am picturing that tiny clapboard newspaper office in Westerly, off route 1 … a place I have driven by many times … a newspaper with a miniscule circulation.
-It is a Sunday morning and the staff of the newspaper, who normally report on school committee meetings and water board issues and the local police beat are all there, on the forefront, putting the front page together on that historic awful day.
+I am picturing that tiny clapboard newspaper office in Westerly, off route 1 … a newspaper with a miniscule circulation.
+It is a Sunday morning and the staff of the newspaper, who normally report on school committee meetings and the local police beat are all there, on the forefront of a national catastrophe, putting the front page together on that historic day.